-The NEET syllabus for class 12 biology includes all the five units of class 12 NCERT book.
+The NEET syllabus for biology for class 12 includes all the five units of class 12 NCERT book.
 These units are further divided into 16 chapters.
-Complete class 12 syllabus for NEET 2021 biology subject is given below:
+Complete class 12 NEET 2021 biology syllabus subject is given below:

 UNIT I: Reproduction